freeradical13/freeradical13.github.io/index.md

 * [Facultative][]: optional.
 * [Obligate][]: obligatory; necessary.
-* [Ligands][biochemical ligand]: Not necessarily like the ligand in a coordinate covalent bond, biochemical ligands describe substances that bind with a biomolecule to help with a biological function (often through a change in conformation).
+* [Ligands][biochemical ligand]: Not necessarily like the ligand in a coordinate covalent bond, biochemical ligands describe molecules that bind to larger biomolecules to help with a biological function (often through a change in conformation of the biomolecule).

 ## Carbohydrates